KxSystems/docs/docs/ref/prd.md

 ---
-title: prd, prds – Reference – kdb+ and q documentation
+title: prd, prds – product and running products | Reference | kdb+ and q documentation
 description: prd and prds are q keywords that return respectively the product and the cumulating products of their arguments.
 author: Stephen Taylor
-keywords: aggregate, kdb+, multiply, product, products, q, statistics, uniform
 ---
 # `prd`, `prds`